unithmallavaram/Scheduler/README.md

 # Scheduler
-A linux-like process Scheduler
+A linux-like process Scheduler.
 The implemented funcionality resides in TMP folder.